 If you don't have a leftover ham bone, you could use a ham hock or 2, or some salt pork.
 Both will work great as they slowly simmer in the broth and release their flavor.

-Ham, Bean and Bacon Soup with Dumplings
+Ham and Bean Soup with Dumplings

 - 1 rib celery with leaves, finely chopped

-- 1 cup baby carrots, sliced thinly*
+- 1 cup carrots, sliced thinly

 - 1 medium green pepper, finely chopped